Music playlist week #3

 Funeral Party - New York City Moves To The Sound Of L.A

 These guys are a strange bunch.
-Essentially became famous for being a house party band, released a great album (with this track being the highlight) then broke up.
+Essentially, they became famous for being a house party band.
+They released a great album, with this track being the highlight, then broke up.
 Apparently, they're getting back together this year.
-If they create anything as good as this, they're on to a winner.
+If they create anything as good as this they're on to a winner.

 Royksopp - Remind Me

 It's hard to believe that Royksopp released their sublime album "Melody A.M" way back in 2001.
 It still sounds as great today as it did back then.
-There are so many highlights, but this for us has to be the winner.
-If you like your music chilled out, this is the one for you.
+There are so many highlights but this is the winner for us.
+If you like your music chilled out, listen to this.

 Boney M. - Rasputin